oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 Sometimes, it might not be entirely clear how to implement something.
 In such cases, we recommend creating a short document which states the problem clearly and provides a comparative analysis of the different approaches that you can think of to tackle the issue.

 This will enable you to get reviews from your mentors and other Oppia contributors easily without needing to schedule a meeting, and make it easier to add additional reviewers later if needed.
-You can find more information on how to write such "design docs" [here](https://github.com/oppia/oppia/wiki/Writing-design-docs).
+You can find more information on [this wiki page](https://github.com/oppia/oppia/wiki/Writing-design-docs) about how to write these docs, as well as best practices for responding to doc reviews.

 ## Communication channels